-Our children are sensitive creatures who may be experiencing their own personal issues and as a result, this could be affecting your child’s behaviour.
+Our children are sensitive creatures who may be experiencing their own personal issues and as a result, this could be affecting your child’s behaviour and listening skills.
 Is our child being bullied?
 Know the symptoms.

 We have all been there.
 The constant reminders, the arguing, the nagging, it’s all too much.

 But I hate to break it to you folks, part of the problem is you.

 So, let’s try avoid the 10 minute crap out session.
 Let’s achieve action from our children and get them to listen.

 Why Is Listening A Good Thing In Our Books?

 - Listening carefully is how you gather information.

 - Listening effectively builds strong relationships.

 Before giving your child directions or lay down the law, it is important to connect to your child.
 This is achieved by squatting down to your child’s level in order to achieve eye-to-eye contact.
 This teaches your child to look someone in the eye should and shows confidence.